1920 in baseball: Negro league final standings

+All Negro leagues standings below are per Seamheads.

 Negro National League final standings

 This was the first season of organized Negro league baseball.
-The first Negro National League would run for the next decade.
+The first Negro National League would run for the next decade and is considered to be of major league status.
 The Chicago American Giants, managed by league founder and former player Rube Foster, won the first league pennant.

 East (independent teams) final standings

 A loose confederation of teams were gathered in the East to compete with the West, however East teams did not organize a formal league as the West did.